Stabilizing Thompson Sampling with Null Hypothesis Bayesian Response-Adaptive Randomization: Null hypothesis Bayesian RAR

-In case there is a control group and only one treatment group, we consider the hypotheses:
+Assume that we have observed data $y$ and want to use these to randomize a future patient.
+Suppose there is one control and one treatment group, and consider the hypotheses:

-How exactly these statements are translated into statistical hypotheses related to parameters depends on the type of data and model used, but often relates to an effect size parameter being less, equal, or greater than zero.
-There may also be situations where there is no control group but only two competing treatments.
-In this case, the method detailed here is still applicable but with the control group replaced by a reference group (the choice of the reference may be somewhat arbitrary).
+How exactly these are translated into statistical hypotheses about parameters depends on the data model, but often relates to an effect size parameter being less, equal, or greater than zero.
+If there is no control group, the method can still be used with the control replaced by a reference group.
+This hypothesis setup is similar to \citet{Cai2013} but with the addition of $H_0$, which introduces a different behavior of the resulting randomization probabilities.